—The Isley Brothers, “Who’s That Lady?”

 Chip nods and holds his head in mock hangover pain.

 “Exactly.
 So, José is a wealthy captain of industry who lives in a palace with servants.
-Despite his social position, though, Jesús feels he needs to justify his worth.
+In spite of his social position, though, Jesús feels he needs to justify his worth.
 An otherworldly—other kingdom—reason why he is special.
 Since José is a distant father, often away tending business, the son talks often of his real father returning for him.
-You know, I thought it would be a hoot for María to be a doting, carping Jewish mother.
+You know, I thought it would be a hoot for Maria to be a Jewish mother, doting, carping.
 Might put that in.”

 “How stereotypical, beloved.
 I’d leave that out.
 You know, in both your chapters, there’s almost nothing about faith.
 You’re just describing events with no religious context.”